 The Catacombs are an underground ossuary.
-Located Place Denfert Rochereau, south of the former city gate near Montparnasse, the ossuary holds the remains of 6 million people.
+Located Place Denfert Rochereau in the Left Bank, south of the former city gate near Montparnasse, the ossuary holds the remains of 6 million people.
 It fills a section of caverns and tunnels that are the remains of the city' stone mines.
 The Catacombs are definitely an out of the beaten track sight in the city.
 You may not want to do a long walk underground past piles of bones.
 Many people do.
 After two to three hour waiting time, the tiny entrance gives you access to a subterranean city with her many miles of mining tunnels.
 A visit you will not forget.

 The name Catacombs was given to this ossuary in reference to the Catacombs of Rome, an ancient cemetery situated not far from the Appian Way.
 The Cemetery of the Innocents near Saint-Eustache had been in use for nearly ten centuries and had become a source of infection for parisians.
 The city council decided in 1785, to prohibit further use of the Cemetery and to remove its contents.
 Disused quarries were chosen to receive the remains.
 This underground ossuary became an attraction in early 19th century and has remained so until today.

 Visits from Tuesday until Sunday from 10am till 8.30pm.
 Last admission 7.30pm.
 Catacombs are open July 14th, November 1st and 11th.
 Closed every Mondays and certain holidays like May 1st and August 15th.